LevantineResources/MobyDick/README.md

-# موبي دك | Moby Dick - Comic Adaptation in Levantine Arabic
+# Moby Dick | موبي دك
+## Comic Adaptation in Levantine Arabic

-This project is a comic adaptation of **Herman Melvil's Moby Dick** retold in **Levantine (Syrian) Arabic**, with a focus on **accessible language for Arabic learners**.
+This project is a comic adaptation of **Herman Melville's Moby Dick** retold in **Levantine (Syrian) Arabic**, with a focus on **accessible language for Arabic learners**.
 Every line of text includes English glosses via **interactive tooltips** for immersive, comprehensible input.

 # Read Here

 -> [View the comic online](https://LevantineResources.github.io/MobyDick)

-** Note that while the arabic text is read **right to left**, the panels are read **left to right** ** This was the first book I adapted so I forgot to flip the panels before formatting the text
+Note : while the arabic text is read **right to left**, the panels are read **left to right**

+This was the first book I adapted so I forgot to flip the panels before formatting the text

 ## This features:
 - **Complete story**, adapted into Syrian Arabic in an engaging, conversational style